probabl-ai/skore/README.md

 ![ci](https://github.com/probabl-ai/skore/actions/workflows/ci.yml/badge.svg?event=push)
 ![python](https://img.shields.io/badge/python-3.11%20|%203.12-blue?style=flat&logo=python)

-`skore` allows data scientists to create tracking and visualization from their Python code:
-1. Users can store objects of different types: python lists and dictionaries, `numpy` arrays, `scikit-learn` fitted models, `matplotlib`, `altair`, and `plotly` figures, etc. Storing some values over time allows one to perform **tracking** and also to **visualize** them:
+With `skore`, data scientists can:
+1. Store objects of different types from their Python code: from python lists to `plotly` figures.
-2. They can visualize these stored objects on a dashboard.
-The dashboard is user-friendly: objects can easily be organized.
+2. They can **track** and  **visualize** these stored objects on a dashboard.
 3. This dashboard can be exported into a HTML file.

-These are only the first features of `skore`'s roadmap.
-`skore` is a work in progress and, on the long run, it aims to be an all-inclusive library for data scientists.
+These are only the first features: `skore` is a work in progress and it aims to be an all-inclusive library for data scientists.
 Stay tuned!

 <p align="center">